kanavgoyal781/fault-tolerant-ingestion-pipeline/README.md

   - `extract_publish_date`, `extract_first_publish_date`, `extract_datetime`
   - Very conservative: accept only well-formed ISO strings ending in `Z`.
   - Otherwise return `None` (dates are optional).
+  - In the original brief, metadata.datetime is described as “typically the same as publish_date but may represent different semantics.”
+Initially, I treated datetime as identical to publish_date.
+After clarifying with Jordan, I updated the logic to prioritize the current state of the article rather than only its original publication time.
+Concretely, I first look for a last_updated_date field and, if present and parsable, I use that as metadata.datetime.
+If last_updated_date is missing or invalid, I fall back to publish_date.
+For unchanged articles, this means datetime == publish_date; for articles that have been edited, datetime reflects the most recent update instead.
+  -
 - **`extract_website`**
   - Reads `canonical_website` if present.